Updated February 2019

 As for Pat Wayne - a true legend of the Brum Beat scene - Pat Wayne continued to perform as a singer with work on the cabaret circuit to include engagements in Sweden and South Africa including two years performing in Zambia.
 He went into a successful business of selling ice cream.
 Pat still sings and continues to perform around Birmingham occasionally to this day.

-Thanks to Geoff Roberts and Mal Edwards for assistance in writing this biography.
+Thanks to Geoff Roberts and Mel Edwards for assistance in writing this biography.
+Also thanks to Anna Kirstie (nee Finch) whose father was Bryan "Monk" Finch.

 Copyright © John R Woodhouse